buckets1337/GenericChat/README.txt

 	breaks the log...and it appears to do so for the rest of the calendar day

-	-Input is displayed while typing, however, it does not scroll with long messages

 	-Output is visible in both the console and the GUI

 What is not working:
 	-I seem to have misplaced the work I did on giving everyone an avatar and means to control it.
 Re-implementing this will probably be next

-	-There is no cursor, and it does not scroll with long messages

-	-Long usernames coupled with long messages probably don't display the last bit of the message

 Anyway, basic controls.